Chart Color Schemes

 Woolloomooloo features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 40.7% of all households, including 7.0% couples with children, 25.8% couples without children, and 6.8% single parent families.
-Non-family households constitute the remaining 59.3%, with lone person households at 51.3% and group households comprising 7.9%.
+Non-family households make up the remaining 59.3%, with lone person households at 51.3% and group households comprising 7.9%.
 The median household size is 1.7 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households